 by Traci Magnus, Dunes Properties

 The Civil War is a fascinating piece of our country’s history.
 It was a time when the nation was divided and an entire portion of America tried to break away to create their own country.
 Reflect on a time when fellow countrymen turned on their own brothers and sisters as a result of differing beliefs and policies.
 It is important to pay our respects to those who lost their lives in the war.
 For history buffs, the Civil War is one of the most interesting narratives.
-If you’re looking to explore some of the historic sites associated with this time period, you can plan a visit to Charleston, SC, where the first shots of the war rang out.
+If you’re looking to explore some of the historic sites associated with this time period, you can plan a visit to Charleston, South Carolina, where the first shots of the war rang out.
 If you’re really feeling ambitious, you can even turn your trip into a Civil War road trip and visit some of these other important sites.

 A Brief History of the Civil War

-The Civil War first began when a group of military cadets from the Citadel in Charleston, SC shot at a U.S. ship that was headed to Fort Sumter with supplies.
+The Civil War first began when a group of military cadets from the Citadel in Charleston, South Carolina shot at a U.S. ship that was headed to Fort Sumter with supplies.
 Though these were technically the first shots of the Civil War, the first battle didn’t begin until three months later when Confederate forces attacked the same fort and overtook it from the Union.
 For the next four years, battles waged on between Union and Confederate forces over the issue of states’ rights to own slaves.
 By 1865, the Union’s many advantages, including a greater number of people and resources, helped to win the Civil War.

 The South underwent a period known as Reconstruction during which they had to rebuild their homes and lives around a new economy that no longer relied on free labor.
 Unfortunately, for the newly freed slaves, this time period still took advantage of the many previously enslaved people who were brought forcibly to America, leading many of these people to flee North.

 One of the most historic sites of the Civil War, Fort Sumter was a hotbed of conflict and the place where the war began.
-When visiting Charleston, SC, you should plan to take a trip out to Fort Sumter and learn more about its role in the battle.
+When visiting Charleston, South Carolina, you should plan to take a trip out to Fort Sumter and learn more about its role in the battle.
 To get to the fort, you must sign up for a tour, which includes a ferry ride across the Charleston Harbor.
 Once you’ve arrived at the destination, a National Park Ranger will provide more information on the site before allowing you to explore the grounds.
 Here, you’ll discover the rubble remains of some damaged areas of the fort along with original cannons and other machinery used to defend the area.
-If you embark on the final tour of the day, you can also take part in the flag lowering ceremony.
+If you embark on the final tour of the day, you can also take part in the flag-lowering ceremony.

 Gettysburg National Military Park in Pennsylvania